Are You a Real Time Idiot? A Racing Rat on Steroids? A Twitter Zombie?

 - Unfollow people who never reply or retweet.
 One way communication is like talking to a wall.

-- Unfollow one way accounts that only broadcast their blog entries.
+- Unfollow one way accounts that only broadcast their blog entries selfishly.

-Organize them in lists or in your RSS reader instead if you want to keep some of them.
+Organize them in lists or in your feed reader instead if you want to keep some of them.

 To keep both your sanity and credibility you have to actively prevent becoming a real time idiot, racing rat on steroids and Twitter zombie.
 Don’t try to be the